ShareKM/OpenIFun/README.md

 The **OpenIFun** database includes:

-1. **OpenIFun4FDG**: The first phase of this open data project plans to collect the IDIFs of 200 human subject scans performed with a long axial field-of-view PET scanner (e.g. UIH uEXPLORER and Siemens Quadra) at multiple institutions.
+1. **OpenIFun4FDG**: This data project uses total-body PET scanners to collect image-derived input functions (IDIF) from dynamic PET scans of human subjects.
+Its first phase plans to collect the IDIFs of 200 human subject scans performed with a long axial field-of-view PET scanner (e.g. UIH uEXPLORER and Siemens Quadra) at multiple institutions.